Appendix A — Question, Objective and Hypothesis

 A.4 Hypothesis

 To address the research question, the study employs Popper’s hypothetico-deductive method.
-This approach is structured as follows:
+A simplified version of this approach can be view as follows:

 Here \(\text{P}_1\), is the problem from which we start, \(\text{TT}\) (the ‘tentative theory’) is the imaginative conjectural solution which we first reach, for example our first tentative interpretation. \(\text{EE}\) (‘error- elimination’) consists of a severe critical examination of our conjecture, our tentative interpretation: it consists, for example, of the critical use of documentary evidence and, if we have at this early stage more than one conjecture at our disposal, it will also consist of a critical discussion and comparative evaluation of the competing conjectures. \(\text{P}_2\) is the problem situation as it emerges from our first critical attempt to solve our problems.
 It leads up to our second attempt (and so on) (Popper, 1979, p.
 164).

 To evaluate the hypothesis, the study adopts an improved approach to Null Hypothesis Significance Testing (NHST), rooted in the original Neyman-Pearson framework for data testing (Neyman & Pearson, 1928a, 1928b; Perezgonzalez, 2015).
-The hypotheses are formally stated as follows:
+In a simple way, the hypotheses can be stated as follows: